amplexor-drupal/xconnect/README.md

 ## Usage

-The [GCM service][link-gcm] provides a (S)FTP environment to upload translation requests to and download translation responses from.
+[AMPLEXOR Translation Services][link-gcm] provides (S)FTP environments to upload translation requests to and download translation responses.
 The files are packed in ZIP archives.
-These archives contain always a file with details about the request (order.xml) and the response (name-of-the-response-file.xml).
+These archives always contain a file with details about the request (order.xml) and the response (name-of-the-response-file.xml).

-The Amplexor/XConnect library abstracts this file creation and transfer process.
+The *amplexor/xconnect* library abstracts this file creation and transfer process.

 ### Create and send a translation request